maya-manager/server/CONTRIBUTING.md

 5. Follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for writing commit messages
 6. Push to your fork and [submit a pull request][pr] in `main` branch
 7. Pat your self on the back and wait for your pull request to be approved and merged.
+8. If you have made any changes to the postman collection, please update the [postman collection](https://tinyurl.com/5ay7mh8s) and submit a pull request.

+> If you have any questions feel free to raise a new issue or ask in our [discord server](https://discord.com/invite/A2GdYbwAnw)

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: